Tuesday, 26 August 2025

 One of my earliest memories was when Raj travelled to Europe for work.
 It was already a great honour for him and our family that he had been chosen by his boss to represent their company at an international congregation that covered several countries in Europe.
 He would be travelling to Italy, Switzerland, France and Germany as far as I remember.
 On top of that he was just 21 years old and had not had the job for a long time either.
 So, he had evidently impressed his boss a lot and was being entrusted with a lot of responsibility.
 He was gone for about a month and we had no news of course because back then we had no phone at home.
 We just trusted that he was well and would soon return back home safely.

-Today is my brother Raj's birthday and he would have been 61 yrs old today.
+Today is my brother Raj's birthday and he would have been 61 yrs old.
 Luckily memories don't die when people do and we can honour the lost souls by thinking about them and enjoying bygone days.

 Ceramic vase made by Marie-Therese Duplicy